pprince/littleblue-site/README.md

       * provided by virtualenvwrapper.npm

-    * bower is available for front-end assets
+    * bower is also in the build, if you wish to use it for front-end assets.

   * Grunt